MateoRuMo/BMEN415Group8/README.txt

-This repo contains individual and challenge code for the BMEN 415 Project and University of Calgary W2023
+This repo contains individual classification and regression model code for the BMEN 415 Project and University of Calgary W2023